Gopal-Khadka/GameHub2/README.md

 Since our genres are fetched, we need to show them in side-bar in the website.
 We use `List` and `ListItem` components to show them.
 Refer to [this site](https://chakra-ui.com/docs/components/list) for docs.

 We use templateColums property on game cards and grid items to modify the spacing and sizing of the game cards and side-bar.
 Chakra UI makes working with grids so much easier and convenient.

+## Showing a Skeleton For Genres

+We can simply shows the skeletons while the genres list are being fetched to the website similar to the gamecards.